 Nautical maps that are remarkably accurate or detailed can also be valuable, as they may have been used to navigate a particularly hazardous or important sea area.
 Maps used by famous explorers or navigators, such as Christopher Columbus or James Cook, may also be valuable.

-But not all antique nautical charts were accurate or used by famous explorers such as Christopher Columbus or even James Cook, so all may not have the same value.
+However, not all antique nautical charts were accurate or used by famous explorers such as Christopher Columbus or even James Cook, so not all may have the same value.

 The Condition Of The Nautical Chart Can Affect Value